ninjadev/si/README.md

 open source along with  the demo.
 You can find  it  at  http://github.com/ninjadev.

-It's greating seeing everyone at Revision again!
+It's great  seeing  everyone  at Revision again!

 Made  by   capitalism,  cristea,  flowie,